Blog/Article

 Most mature B2B revenue teams use 2 to 3 intelligence tools:

-Enterprise: ZoomInfo (contact database + org charts) + Bombora or G2 Buyer Intent (intent signals) + Abmatic or 6sense (activation and orchestration).
+Enterprise: ZoomInfo (contact database + org charts) + Bombora or G2 Buyer Intent (intent signals) + Abmatic AI or 6sense (activation and orchestration).

 What Your Stack Should Answer